|Nutrition Facts (per serving)|

 Polish potato pie is a savory dish that can be cut into wedges or slices and garnished with a dollop of sour cream (if desired).
 Serve it for breakfast, brunch, as a side dish, or a main course with a crisp, green salad.
 As most casseroles do, this one reheats well.

-- Heat oven to 375 degrees.
-Grease a 7x11-inch casserole (or thereabouts), that is no higher than 2 1/2 inches, with some reserved bacon drippings.
+Preheat oven to 375 F. Grease a 7 x 11-inch casserole (or thereabouts) that is no higher than 2 1/2 inches, with some reserved bacon drippings.

 Transfer grated potatoes to a large bowl.
 Pour off the liquid from the bowl into the colander and add the white potato starch sediment left at the bottom to the bowl with the potatoes.
 Check out this quick tip to keep your grated potatoes from turning dark.

 Add remaining ingredients and as much bacon drippings as your diet can stand (many Poles add it all).
 Mix well, adjusting the seasonings, if necessary (be careful, the bacon drippings will be salty).
 Bake 1 hour or until completely crispy on top.

 Cut into wedges or squares and serve with a dollop of sour cream, if desired.
 A hot beverage will help the bacon fat go down.